How to Calculate Loss of Consortium Damages

 disability and other forms of loss of consortium deserve compensation

 A spouse who has suffered a significant loss of companionship, comfort, society, or services due to the injury or death of their partner may be entitled to compensation.
-The settlement is known as loss of consortium.
+The settlement, known as a consortium claim, compensates for the loss of companionship, comfort, society, or services due to the injury or death of a partner caused by someone else’s negligence in personal injury and wrongful death claims.

 Calculating the loss of consortium damages can be a complicated process, and it is vital to understand the legal requirements for receiving them.
 A Douglasville personal injury lawyer can help you with the process and get you the compensation you deserve.
 This article will discuss how to calculate the loss of consortium damages.